 How Long You Can Use Paintballs?

 Can paintballs last up to a year?
 It might be true if you keep your paintballs safe and proper.
-All paintballs are made from different materials, and it affects the paintball’s lifetime.
+All paintballs are made from different materials, affecting the paintball’s lifetime.
 Some are made of non-toxic and biodegradable material that is easily stored for an extended period.
-But some paintball is made of toxic material that makes paintballs expire fastly.
+But some paintball is made of toxic material that makes paintballs expire fast.